Niteesha31288/ShiftScope/server/README.md

-<h1 align="center">Red Planet Staffing Server</h1>
+<h1 align="center">Consulting Firm</h1>

-This is the server application for Red Planet Staffing, the leading staffing marketplace on Mars.
+This is the server application for Consulting Firm, the leading staffing marketplace on Mars.
 Built with NestJS and Prisma, it provides a robust API for managing workers, workplaces, and shifts.

 ## Technologies